Join My Academy For Just $4.99/Month!

 Make content more authoritative with data and statistics

-If I told you that business with well-formatted content generate an extra $1 million in revenue every hour, you’d probably think, “Prove it.”
+If I told you that businesses with well-formatted content generate an extra $1 million in revenue every hour, you’d probably think, “Prove it.”

-That’s exactly why you should never make any claims without providing data, statistics, case studies, or other proof to back it up.
+That’s exactly why you should never make any claims without providing data, statistics, case studies, or other proof to back them up.

 This achieves a few different things.